My Local Digital Marketing Agency

 Content silos are how your site appears in multiple city searches with one website.
 They are like regular websites, but they target one specific service area.
 Each silo must have its own area-specific local website page, address, and phone number.

-For instance, you offer digital marketing services for Virginia, Atlanta, New York, etc. The Virginia and Atlanta silo can look the same, but the Atlanta silo should obviously have the Atlanta office address and area code.
+For instance, you offer digital marketing services for Virginia, Atlanta, New York, etc. The Virginia and Atlanta silo can look the same, but the Atlanta silo should have the Atlanta office address and area code.

 The content is focused on Atlanta, and the URL structure is formatted differently from the others.